How to Install Claude Code on Ubuntu 26.04, 24.04 and 22.04

 Remove Claude Code from Ubuntu

 Remove Claude Code with the same method you used to install it.
-The native uninstall removes the launcher and version files first, while your personal settings stay behind until you explicitly delete them.
+Package-manager removals delete the executable first; user settings, OAuth state, MCP files, and project memory stay behind until you remove them separately.

-Delete the launcher and the version directory that the native installer created:
+Delete the launcher and version directory that the native installer created:

 rm -f ~/.local/bin/claude